malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 The translational diffusion is characterised by the Mean Squared Displacement (MSD) of particles shown in @fig:msd.
-The two-step relaxation process seen in the structural relaxation (@fig:structural_relaxation) is also seen in the MSD.
+The two-step relaxation process seen in the structural relaxation (@fig:isf_relaxation) is also seen in the MSD.
 At lower temperatures,
 the transition from the initial ballistic region